TheHardworkingStudent/Student-Grader-System/README.md

     Validated navigation within the bounds of the student and assignment arrays.
     Properly formatted the display of grades, averages, and letter grades.
     XML comments provided for all classes, attributes, and methods.

-Future Improvements

-    Enhance formatting of the score display to handle long student names more gracefully.
-    Add additional user feedback or tooltips for a better user experience.
-    Expand functionality to export scores to a file (e.g., CSV or text).

-License

-This project is created as part of an academic assignment and may not be used for commercial purposes without prior permission.
-Screenshots

-(Add screenshots of the application here if available.)
-Author

-Developed by [Your Name] as part of a class assignment on Windows Forms/WPF programming.